Complete Keyboard Modding Guide

 Tape Mod Controversy

-Some people love the tape mod because it adds fullness and depth; others think it sounds artificial and overly poppy.
-The good news is that tape is cheap and reversible, so this is one of the few arguments in the hobby where “try it and decide” is the correct answer.
+Some people like the tape mod because it adds fullness.
+Others think it sounds too sharp.
+The good news is that tape is cheap and reversible.

 Force Break Mod (Intermediate)